COVESA/commercial-vehicle-information-specifications/docs-gen/content/_index.md

 In Windows the setup for VSS-tools activation is done by following the instructions found in the [Win-setup](https://github.com/COVESA/commercial-vehicle-information-specifications/blob/main/Win-setup/) directory.

-## Tree development
+## HIM configurator

-The [HIM rule set for resource data](https://covesa.github.io/hierarchical_information_model/resource_data_rule_set/) is used to define signals in a tree.
+The framework also contains a new tool, the HIM configurator.
-This syntax can be directly used as input to any of the exporter tools provided by [VSS-tools](https://github.com/COVESA/vss-tools).
+This tool is pre-processes vspec2 files to generate vspec files that are then used as input to the VSS-tools exporters.
+In its current version it provides support for the types of tree configuration that is described in the HIM extensions chapter below.

 ### HIM extensions
 The HIM syntax is in this project extended with the features described below.